VIRAL LIFE HACK: Use Pool Noodles to Protect Your Windshield Wipers From Freezing

 If you put the wipers up, it makes it easier to clean the windshield and it certainly removes the chance that the wipers would freeze to the windshield, but is it a good idea?

-The consensus among experts is a bit mixed.
+The consensus amongst experts is a bit mixed in that area.
 AAA’s Car Doctor John Paul told AAA Magazine that raising the wipers puts stress on the spring that holds the wiper arms against the windshield.

 In the same article from AAA, however, the manager of media relations for AAA Northeast, Robert Sinclair Jr. says that it's probably harmless to lift your wipers.

-Robert Sinclair Jr., a spokesman for AAA Northeast, believes leaving windshield wipers up is a safe option.
+Robert Sinclair Jr., manager of media relations at AAA Northeast, believes leaving windshield wipers up is a safe option.

 “I don’t see any harm in it, though you still have to clean the snow off the glass,” Sinclair said.